irboi746/Blog/docs/OWASP_Labs/Generic University.md

 # Generic University
 [Generic University](https://github.com/InsiderPhD/Generic-University) is a "Under Construction" vulnerable web application for student of generic university to see their grades online.
 This project can be found under [OWASP Vulnerable Web Applications DIrectory](https://owasp.org/www-project-vulnerable-web-applications-directory/).
-It contains some of the vulnerabilities found in [OWASP API Top 10 2019](https://github.com/InsiderPhD/Generic-University#vulnerabilities) and with very clear [[#Goals|goals]].
+It contains some of the vulnerabilities found in [OWASP API Top 10 2019](https://github.com/InsiderPhD/Generic-University#vulnerabilities) and with very clear [[#Author's Goals|goals]].

-My Personal Objective in this undertaking would be to go through my [[0.
-Web Pentest Workflow#General Workflow|workflow]] to refine the enumeration steps.
+My Personal Objective in this undertaking would be to go through my workflow to refine the enumeration steps.
 The enumeration done here will be focused on Application Profiling.
 Next objective will be to find all the vulnerabilities that is in the author's goals.
 A good reference would be the docker image creator -  busk3r's own [writeup](https://infosecwriteups.com/hacking-graphql-for-fun-and-profit-part-2-methodology-and-examples-5992093bcc24).

 ## Author's Goals
 |S/N|Goals|Answer|